elotl/try-nova/README.md

 ```

-## Install Nova's command line tool `novactl`
+## Install `novactl`

-`novactl` is our CLI that allows you to easily create new Nova Control Planes, register new Nova Workload Clusters, check the health of your Nova cluster, and more!
+`novactl` is a CLI that allows you to easily create new Nova Control Planes, register new Nova Workload Clusters, check the health of your Nova cluster, and more!

-### Download `novactl`
+Download `novactl`.
 ```bash
 curl -s https://api.github.com/repos/elotl/novactl/releases/latest | \
 jq -r '.assets[].browser_download_url' | \